Full-time: 3 years , Part-time: Up to 6 years

 We usually consider an A-level in General Studies as a supplementary qualification.
 A good application/performance will be taken into account if you do not meet the criteria/offer conditions.

 Our entry requirements for this course should be read together with the University's general entry requirements, which details subjects we accept, alternative qualifications and what we're looking for at Derby.

 Skills for success

 Sociology offers a wide range of skills and insights, so it’s no surprise to find our graduates enjoying success in a variety of careers.
 The analytical ability and research skills you develop on this course can be applied in many different job roles.
-The latest Unistats data revealed that 90% of our graduates were in work or further study within six months of completing their course.
+100% of sociology graduates are in work or further study six months after graduating *Destination of Leavers Survey 15/16.